enperry/sangiin-calculator/README.md

 # sangiin-calculator
-swing calculator for 2019 japanese house of councilllors elections lmao i still need to do this ive done some basic work but it needs more work
+swing calculator for 2019 japanese house of councilllors elections\n turns out i didnt even add the python file. will probably repurpose as a 2020 korean election swing calculator.